bsarsgard/GodotFirebaseWiki/Authentication-and-User-Management.md

    }
 ```

-From there the script will post the data to the `update_account_request_url`, and wait for a response.
+From there the script will POST the data to the `update_account_request_url`, and wait for a response.
 The password for the associated user will then be updated in Firebase.
 Note that this function is for a user to change their own password.

 <p align="right"><a href="#contents-on-this-page">Back</a></p>